 Look at Him

-“Examine yourselves, lest you be found unbelieving!”
-Throughout the New Testament, we find the call to believe and the warning to examine ourselves, lest we be found destined for hell.
+Throughout the New Testament is found the call to believe and the warning to examine oneself, lest anyone be found destined for hell.
 Belief is the central message of the Gospel of John.
 In fact, the entire book is an apologetic to believe in Christ.
-Now, in this exposition of John 7:5, Dr. Lloyd-Jones once again calls us to believe by illuminating the manifestations of unbelief.
-The backdrop is found in a scene with Jesus and his brothers.
-It is time to go to Jerusalem to celebrate the Feast of Booths.
-Jesus announces that he is not going to the feast, and his brothers immediately criticize this decision.
+In this sermon on John 7:5 titled “Look at Him,” Dr. Lloyd-Jones once again calls all to believe by illuminating the manifestations of unbelief.
+The backdrop is found in a scene with Jesus and His brothers where it is time to go to Jerusalem to celebrate the Feast of Booths.
+Jesus announces that He is not going to the feast, and His brothers immediately criticize this decision.
 Their argument centers on worldly motivation.
-It is in their argument to Jesus that we find manifestations of unbelief that apply to all sinners of all times.
-Through their words, Jesus’ brothers reveal their misunderstanding of Jesus and his mission, proving their focus on worldly problems and their criticisms of him.
+It is in their argument to Jesus that one finds manifestations of unbelief that apply to all sinners of all times.
+Through their words, Jesus’s brothers reveal their misunderstanding of Jesus and His mission, proving their focus on worldly problems.
 These carnal attitudes mark an unbeliever and will always be found in the unbelieving.
-Therefore, in this sermon, Dr. Martyn Lloyd-Jones warns us to examine our belief, lest we be found unbelieving.
+In this sermon, Dr. Martyn Lloyd-Jones warns listeners to examine their belief, lest they be found unbelieving.

 About Dr. Martyn Lloyd-Jones